Posts

 It's About Time!

+It has been over a year since I have posted here.
+So much has happened in that time period.
+I will try to keep it brief and then hopefully add more entries in the coming months.
 Both Steve and I went on major vacations during the winter, Steve to Bhutan and myself to Kenya.
 Of course not much work gets done on the cabin during the winter...at least until the cabin is totally enclosed.
 We have done many things on the cabin, but the major work we have been doing is working on the electricity.
 Once again, I have to hand it to Steve for knowing what to do.
 If he doesn't know the answer, he has a handy manual to help him along.
 We are almost to the point of getting our next inspection...rough in of the electrical and plumbing work.
 It will be so nice to finally have this part of the cabin finished so that we can have electricity other than from an extension cord that is run from the power pole outside.
 That, and having a usable bathroom will be heaven.
-Of course, we always have to have something that stalls us.
-I recently had my foot run over by a car when crossing a street on my mail route.
-A bone was broken and I am on crutches.
-So, once again, guess who all the work falls on...Steve.
-We are so close to the inspection part however, that hopefully there will not be too big of a burden on Steve.
+Of course, we always have t...